Heaveness/GTFriendlyO/README.md

 | Flyers                	| Fires explosive projectiles for 5% damage over 2.5m to 5.0m          	| Shoot them down quicky before they inflict too much AoE damage.                      	    |
 | Tanks						| Significant increase in HP & high knockback; door buster				| Significantly longer to kill, their knockback is annoying, and don`t close doors on them.	|

-* Variants will have traits and abilities listed above while also having extra perks mentioned below.
+* Variants will still have their traits and abilities listed above while also having extra perks mentioned below.

 | VARIANTS      | TRAITS 																	|
 |---------------|:-------------------------------------------------------------------------:|